shaharv/docs/howtos/arm/README.md

 - For cross compiling to ARM Cortex, use the following command line:
   `arm-none-eabi-gcc foo.c -mcpu=cortex-m0 --specs=rdimon.specs`

+  Where:
-  `-mcpu=cortex-m0` specifies the target processor.
+  - `-mcpu=cortex-m0` specifies the target processor.
-  `--specs=rdimon.specs` allows for semihosting - interacting with the host machine, like printing to the console.
+  - `--specs=rdimon.specs` allows for semihosting - interacting with the host machine, like printing to the console.
     For baremetal, we should add `--specs=nosys.specs`.

 - Run `file a.out` to verify the resulting executable:
   `a.out: ELF 32-bit LSB executable, ARM, EABI5 version 1 (SYSV), statically linked, with debug_info, not stripped`